 The management, calculation and reporting model of Pirelli's greenhouse gas emissions has been defined according to the ISO 14064 standard and the related data have been subjected to specific limited audit activity by an independent company compared to ISAE 3000.

 According to the Guidelines of the GHG Protocol Guide, the level of inventory uncertainty was evaluated as "Good".

-The current Industrial Plan, implementing the decarbonisation strategy adopted by the company, envisages a 42% reduction in the group's absolute $CO_2$ emissions (Scope 1 and Scope 2 marketbased) by 2025 compared to 2015 values, and an 8.6% reduction in absolute $CO_2$ emissions related to the purchase of raw materials (Scope 3) by 2025 compared to 2018 values.
-In May 2022, these targets received validation by the Science Based Targets initiative (SBTi), which judged them to be consistent with the actions needed to keep climate warming within 1.5°C. Pirelli's previous emission targets, also validated in 2020 by SBTi in line with the 'well below 2°C' scenario, had already been reached by the end of 2021, four years ahead of the original deadline.
+The Industrial Plan in force as at 31 December 2023, implementing the decarbonisation strategy adopted by the company, envisages a 42% reduction in the group's absolute CO_2 emissions (Scope 1 and Scope 2 market-based) by 2025 compared to 2015 values, and a 9% reduction in absolute CO_2 emissions related to the purchase of raw materials (Scope 3) by 2025 compared to 2018 values.
+In May 2022, these targets received validation by the Science Based Targets initiative (SBTi), which judged them to be consistent with the actions needed to keep climate warming within 1.5°C.

-In June 2022, Pirelli also expressed to SBTi its commitment to the Corporate Net Zero standard, pledging to formalise, within two years, a long-term target to reduce emissions from its value chain by around 90% by 2050 at the latest.
+In June 2022, Pirelli also expressed to SBTi its commitment to the Corporate Net Zero standard95, pledging to formalise, within two years, a long-term target to reduce emissions from its value chain, compared to the 2018 figure, by around 90% by 2050 at the latest.

-In addition, Pirelli envisages sourcing 100% of electricity from renewable sources used by 2025 and Group carbon neutrality by 2030.
+In addition, Pirelli envisages sourcing 100% of grid electricity supply from renewable sources used by 2025 and Group carbon neutrality (Scope 1 and Scope 2) by 2030.